 As a music educator Kathryn specialises in experimental performance practice and early-years education.
-Recently this has included guest lecturing at the Royal Northern College of Music and The Ohio State University, and contributing to courses for Aldeburgh Young Musicians, National Youth Orchestra of Great Britain, and Yorkshire Young Musicians.
-As a Live Music Now soloist, Kathryn regularly delivers workshops and performances in a wide variety of settings including care homes, special-needs schools, and a long-term residency at Alder Hey Children's Hospital.
-Kathryn also works with Peoplescape Theatre as an actor/musician/composer for The Silent Songbird, a new touring show created for ages 3-7 as part of Chester Zoo's Sing for Songbirds campaign.
+Recently this has included guest lecturing at the Royal Northern College of Music, York University, Carnegie Mellon University, and Ohio State University; contributing to courses for Aldeburgh Young Musicians and National Youth Orchestra of Great Britain, and long-term residencies at Alder Hey Children’s Hospital, Manchester Museum, and a central Manchester nursery.
+Working for organisations including Live Music Now, Peoplescape Theatre, Theatre in Prisons and Probation, and Music in Hospitals and Care, Kathryn regularly devises and delivers performances and workshops in a wide variety of settings and communities.

 Kathryn earned a BMus, MMus, and International Artist Diploma from the Royal Northern College of Music and is currently studying for a PhD in Performance at Huddersfield University.
 Her current research, commissioning and performance project, Coming Up for Air, explores the creative possibilities that emerge when pieces are limited to one breath.
 Kathryn is also currently collaborating with composer Annie Hui-Hsin Hsieh in the development of PIXERCISE,a new solo piece for piccolo and exercise which brings together piccolo performance and high intensity interval training (HITT).

 Upcoming releases include Oliver Coates Shelley’s on Zenn-La on RVNG International and Coming Up for Air on Huddersfield Contemporary Records/NMC.